Our internal medicine department offers a wide range of services to help guide you with the management of cases requiring further investigation.

 - your pet might need a sedation to have some examinations performed: to avoid vomiting and possible aspiration of a vomited food into the airways, we ask you to bring your animal fasted for its own safety

-You should not fast your dog if this is a puppy of less than 3 months or if it is a diabetic treated with insulin.
+You should not fast your animal if this is a puppy / kitten of less than 3 months or if it is a diabetic treated with insulin.
 Talk to our receptionist if you are unsure about any contraindication to fast your dog or cat.
 Most animals are doing fine with skipping the morning meal!
 Don't worry, they will be fed as soon as the necessary procedures are done!

 When we talk about fasting, it means that we ask you to remove the food bowl before midnight the night before the appointment.
 Please let the water available up to the appointment time as some animals could become severely dehydrated with some conditions if water is withheld for a prolonged period of time.

 What are specific diagnostic techniques that are offered at CVRS that could not be done with my referring veterinarian?
+It is important to know that these examinations are not limited to technique but also to interpretation and therapeutic decision-making.

-- Sampling techniques such as ultrasound guided biopsies, laparoscopy
+- Sampling techniques such as biopsies, cytology